Work Integrated Learning (WIL) Digital

 Who it's for

-In addition to work-integrated learning, ICTC also offers access to exclusive e-learning courses.
-Through taking these courses WIL Digital students develop foundational technology, business, and entrepreneurship skills.
+Over 70% of WIL Digital alumni achieve meaningful, full-time employment following graduation, with nearly one-third hired by their original employer during their WIL placement.
+In addition to work-integrated learning, ICTC also offers access to exclusive e-learning courses – helping you to develop foundational technology, business, and entrepreneurship skills.

 Application Information